lostinc0de/compvec/README.md

 ```

 ## Notes
+### A word on bitpacking
+Using the crate *bitpacking* you can compress a sequence of 32 bit unsigned integers into bytes efficiently with SIMD.
+I was looking for a generic solution for storing any type of signed and unsigned integers. *compvec* accomplishes that in a simple way.
+Sure, one could use a wrapper, such that any integer type is first encoded into a Vec of u32.
+But I don't think it's applicable.

 ### Running tests
 There are a lot of tests and running all of them may take some time, depending on your hardware.
 It is recommended to run the tests in release mode: